vp777/Rowhammer/TC Rowhammer/README.md

 First build the tool by running one of the following options:

-- This will exhaustively try to test all rows:
+- This will generate an executable that will exhaustively test all the identified rows within a bank (tcrh):
 <pre>
     make
 </pre>

-- Similar with first one, but it try at first to identify pages that map to the same row:
+- Similar with first one, but with the added support of identifying pages within the same row (tcrh_ext):
 <pre>
     make ext
 </pre>